Vistafjord: Saga Cruises

-Farewell Voyage with Saga
+Farewell voyage with Saga

 She sailed her final world cruise in the first months of 2013.
 However it was marred by technical difficulties which kept the ship in Southampton until late February, which led to the cruise being renamed the 'Grand Voyage' visiting South America and South Africa.

-It was reported that Saga Ruby would depart on her final cruise with Saga Cruises on 7 December 2013 round trip from Southampton, England on a 31-day voyage to the Caribbean.
+It was reported that Saga Ruby would depart on her final cruise with Saga Cruises on 7 December 2013 round trip from Southampton on a 31-day voyage to the Caribbean.
 While on her final cruise she was forced to change her itinerary to a Western Mediterranean cruise finally returning to Southampton on January 7, 2014.
 The cruise returned to Southampton late due to poor weather in the Bay of Biscay, eventually arriving on 9 January 2014, with passengers disembarking on 10 January.

-Floating Hotel Oasia
+Floating hotel Oasia

-In January 2014 she was sold for $14M USD to Millennium View Ltd, a privately held company based in Singapore.
+In January 2014 she was sold for $14 million USD to Millennium View, a privately held company based in Singapore.
 The new owners planned to convert her into a floating hotel in Myanmar.
 In mid-February 2014 she sailed from Gibraltar as Oasia under Bahamas flag and management of FleetPro Ocean.
 In February 2017, it was announced that Oasia was being sold for scrap.
-This came as quite a surprise to many, as the ship, still SOLAS compliant, had recently undergone a US$10 million overhaul as a hotel and museum ship.
+The ship, was still SOLAS compliant and had recently undergone a US$10 million overhaul as a hotel and museum ship.
 She was found in Thailand, awaiting tow to scrapping, after having US$20 million invested in her.